 If you are a spiritual leader, or looking to become one, you may be feeling the desire to become an ordained minister.
 If so, what is your next step?
 The truth is that there are as many paths for becoming ordained as there are religious organizations.
-You just need to find the path that’s right for you.
+If you have a holistic/spiritual ordination, it’s important to find the path that’s right for you.

 What is an Ordained Minister?